AJ-Gonzalez/rxgemini/README.md

 - Test coverage, ironic I know.
 - Documentation on usage and setup.
 - Feature requests.
 - A proper logo.
-(I have a coupel ideas but cannot draw like that)
+(I have a couple ideas but cannot draw like that)